Parent Survey 2024

 The school has high expectations for my child

-81% in agreement, 0% disagree
+74 in agreement, 8% disagree

 My child is being prepared for the next stage in their learning

-We agree that we do well on preparing children for the next stage well.
+We feel that we do well on preparing children for the next stage well.
 Whether that be entering mainstream after attending our Resourced Provision, entering a new key stage or leaving for secondary school.
 Much thought and preparation is put into securing key knowledge and skills allowing children to access the next stage or focusing on MHWB so that children are emotionally ready to move on.
 This is an important part of our ethos and curriculum at LPS and we will continue to identify what is needed for the next stage and do our best to ensure the children are ready for it.

 My child enjoys going to school

-81% in agreement, 15% disagree
+76% in agreement, 24% disagree

 My child is safe in school